awslabs/voice-powered-analytics/README.md

 - [ ] Full access to Lambda – Event-triggered functions
 - [ ] Full access to DynamoDB – Managed NoSQL database
 - [ ] Full access to Alexa – Voice-powered skills
+- [ ] Full access to CloudFormation
+- [ ] Full access to CloudWatch, CloudWatch Events, and CloudWatch Logs

 **Note** There are two steps that differ from the typical AWS workflow.